 My return visit to New Zealand’s capital really warmed me to the place.
 It was no doubt to do with the summer weather (give me a bit of blue skies and sunshine and I’m happy) and the new friends I’ve made here.
 I took some time to enjoy the city’s rich café and bar culture and soak up its alternative, artsy scene.

-The most fun way to go backpacking New Zealand alone
+The most fun way to go backpacking New Zealand on a budget

 What a ride!
 I loved the Stray bus adventures – seeing and doing things I’ve never done before.
 It’s really a great way to go backpacking New Zealand alone, because you’re joined by fellow passengers who become friends.
 After all the excitement, I put the rest of the planned itinerary and high octane activities on hold for a while, in favour of relaxing and recuperating in the warm, windy city of Wellington.
 This is the beauty of the Stray New Zealand passes.
 There are no obligations and you are free to hop on and hop off as you please as you explore this wonderful country.